Skip to main content

 • Token limit — total prompt + completion tokens allowed in the period.

 • Spending limit (optional) — a dollar cap.
-Requires per-model pricing — see Managing Model Pricing.
+Costed from per-model pricing, which Barndoor’s default catalog supplies automatically (override it under Managing Model Pricing).

 • Alert thresholds — percentages at which Barndoor emits an alert (default 80, 90).